Varunreddy489/SessionSync/Readme.md

 # Session Application

 Welcome to the Session Application!
 This application allows users to dynamically set their availability and schedule sessions accordingly.

+## Features

+ **Dynamic Availability Setting:**
+ - Users can set their availability for specific days or for the entire week.

+ **Admin Scheduling:**
+- Admin can view user availability and schedule sessions (one-on-one or group).

+ **Admin Panel:**
+- A dedicated panel for the admin to manage sessions, users, and availability.

+**Rate Limiting:**
+- Controls the number of requests to enhance performance and security.

+**Email Notifications:**
+- Automatically sends emails to participants when sessions are scheduled.

+**Logging:**
+- Logs system activity, session creation, availability updates, and scheduling events.
+- Tracks errors and exceptions for easier debugging and troubleshooting.
+- Monitors performance metrics, such as request response times, for system optimization.

 ## Installation

 - **Clone the repository:**